mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 ## Requirements

- CI services (including Heroku) need requirements file in application root folder.
-There is `requirements.txt` in our application, which contains link to requirements folder with several files specifying separate sets of packages for different environments in which application runs.
+Requirements help speeding up application deployment.
+When source code is cloned from the pubic repository, all application dependencies are grouped in `requirements.txt` file.
+Moreover CI services (including Heroku) need requirements file in application root folder to run app properly.
+The `requirements.txt` in our application contains link to requirements folder with several files specifying separate sets of dependencies for different environments in which application can run.
 Link leads specifically to the `requirements/prod.txt`.
 However during development we will install packages listed in `requirements/dev.txt`, which of course includes production dependencies:

 {% highlight bash %}
 (md_analytics) [mdyzma@devbox md_analytics]$ tree .